emilorol/locust-openshift/README.md

 $ chmod a+x setup_load_tests.sh
 ```

+* change the project on line 36, 53, 86 of seed.sh
 * change the project on line 36 of seed.sh

 * add host name to each load test file according to the format of locust_test_oc.py line 4